Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Kurrajong, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Kurrajong recorded approximately five residential properties granted approval annually.
-Over the past five financial years (FY-21 to FY-25), around 25 homes were approved, with one additional approval in FY-26.
-This indicates an average of 2.2 new residents per year for each dwelling over these years.
+AreaSearch analysis of ABS building approval numbers shows Kurrajong recorded around 8 residential properties granted approval per year.
+Over the past 5 financial years (FY-21 to FY-25), approximately 42 homes were approved, with a further 5 approved in FY-26.

 Frequently Asked Questions - Development